The Best place to go Dog Sledding in Banff National Park

 dogsledding banff push

 The Great Divide is the spot in the Rocky Mountains where the East meets the West.
-It’s the pinnacle of the Rocky Mountain Range where the water drains on one side towards the West and on the other towards the East.
+It’s the pinnacle of the Rocky Mountain Range, where the water drains on one side towards the West and on the other towards the East.

 We’ve been lucky enough to trek now to two of these interesting watershed locations.
-The first time we were out in the winter witnessing the change in waterflow was when we trekked 100km to the Arctic Watershed in Northern Ontario.
+The first time we were out in the winter witnessing the change in water flow was when we trekked 100km to the Arctic Watershed in Northern Ontario.

 It was there that we reached the spot where the water stopped flowing south to the Atlantic Ocean and instead began its flow North to the Arctic Ocean.
-I am always in awe of spots like this.
+I am always in awe of places like this.

 Dogsledding into British Columbia